icyflame/cutouts/readme.md

 ### TODO (in descending order of priority)

-- [ ] Create a good homepage that has a few words about why this project at all
+- [x] Create a good homepage that has a few words about why this project at all
+- [ ] User must be able to login with both username as well as email
+	- Override devise?
+(Devise procedure [here](https://github.com/plataformatec/devise/wiki/How-To:-Allow-users-to-sign-in-using-their-username-or-email-address) seems extremely long)
 - [ ] Fix the word limit on quote (50 words?)
-- [ ] Fix the sign-in and sign-up form UI
+- [x] Fix the sign-in and sign-up form UI
 - [ ] Fix the horrible UI to make it usable at the very least (copy medium, that interface is too good!)
 - [ ] A rating system for self, no sharing as yet
 - [ ] Probably friendship and the ability to follow other users